You know you should be using KPI to measuree your digital marketing efforts.

-So as you select your types of KPIs, aim to limit them to 5-8 key metrics that are most directly relate to your business objectives.
+So as you select your types of KPIs for website traffic, aim to limit them to 5-8 key metrics that are most directly relate to your business objectives.
 After all, not every metric on your site can be a “key” indicator of performance.

 Plus, this would take entirely too much time to read and analyze every time you want to see how your site is performing.

 Once you’ve selected these KPIs, you’ll want to use them consistently throughout your team and reporting strategy.
 Using the same metrics is the best way to gauge improvement over time, and will ensure that everyone who works on your site is working towards the same goals.

 On the flip side, your KPIs should not focus on data that isn’t actionable.
 If you’re spending time analyzing your site, you want to make sure that you’re gaining insight that will help you make impactful changes.